 The Prohibition-era was a significant setback in the growth of the United States’ wine culture.
 Winegrowers had to start again, almost from zero, when Prohibition was repealed, Many of the best vines had died and numerous vineyards had been neglected.
 Also, those other varieties that had been planted did by no means fulfill the standards to produce high-quality wine.

 With the passage of time, luckily those vineyards that had been lost were rescued.
 Because the techniques used in many cases were perfected they consequently succeeded.
 Also, the development of new technology in the winemaking process resulted in vast improvements.
 Nowadays, the United States is among the best wine producers.

 Did you know that the United States has a national wine drinking day?
 Well, yes, they do and it is celebrated every 18th February.

-National Drink Wine Day is basically a reminder to celebrate this drink and its tasters, since Americans are great wine consumers and drink it almost daily.
+National “Drink Wine Day” is basically a reminder to celebrate this drink.
+Its tasters, who are above all Americans, are great wine consumers, considering, they drink it almost daily.

 But, another objective of this special day is to teach people about the indisputable health benefits of drinking wine.
 The grapes used to make wine contain antioxidants.
 They improve circulation and prevent cardiovascular illnesses.
 In other words, a strong factor to encourage healthy people to enjoy this delicious drink, although within limits.